 You spending so much time and effort to make sure your wedding timeline is perfect, just like many other couples.
 But why did many couples still experience “LATE” even though they did their best?
 What did they do wrong and how can you make it right?

 What I am going to show you is so small and simple that everyone has overlooked.
 These are the common glitches of a wedding timeline that you can learn to avoid from the beginning.
-If you already complete your wedding timeline, it’s time to review and make necessary adjustments.
+If you already completed your wedding timeline, it’s time to review and make necessary adjustments.

-This is one of the most common issues (about 3 out of 10 weddings experience it).
+This is one of the most common issues.
 A makeup artist (MUA) can estimate how long it would take.
 However, if the MUA says 3 hours, you shouldn’t set exactly 3 hours for that.
 Chances are you will be constantly interrupted (people ask you questions, your parents need something, people call you, etc.).
 In addition, on the wedding day, you might not like the makeup/hair, and the MUA has to change until you like it.
 What are the solutions?

 First, schedule a trial with your MUA.
-If you don’t have a trial, you and your MUA will solve a puzzle for the first time on your wedding day.
-If it is the case, you must give it at least 30′ extra on the timeline.
+If you don’t have a trial, you and your MUA will have a lot to do on your wedding day.
 Second, get someone to be the point of contact on your behalf.
 All you need is to sit still and let the MUA finish as quickly as possible.

 This guy is extremely dangerous.
 I’ve mentioned it in the previous article (5 things that make your wedding successful) and probably will do again in the future as I see it keeps on coming.